motebus/ultrabook/Ultra/Welcome to YP.md

 * Create a YP account:
     1. Head to [account.ypcloud.com](https://account.ypcloud.com/#/login)
     2. Click on 'Sign Up' and create a username and password.
-    * (You can also choose to sign up with your Gmail / Facebook / Telegram if you want.)(You need to bind accounts)
+    * (You can also choose to sign up with your Gmail / Facebook / Telegram if you wanted to)(You need to bind accounts)
     <img src="https://i.imgur.com/TAbqWvv.png" width=300 height=300>

     * Click "change password" to bind